hannah-schurman/dsc-phase2-project/README.md

 # Overview
 ---

-Our team was hired by a hot-shot real estate agency to create a model which predicts the prices of houses in the King County area based on differnt features.
-These features include: city/town/neighborhood location, square footage, number of bedrooms, whether it's on the water, how good of a view it has, ...
+Our team was hired by a hot-shot real estate agency to create a model which can predict the price of a house in the King County area based on differnt features.
+Our analysis concluded that the best features for prediction of housing prices are the following: city/town/neighborhood location, square footage, number of bedrooms, whether it's on the water, how good of a view it has, the property condition, and the age of the property.

-To acheive our goal, we will use multiple linear regression models to analyse housing sales in King County, WA  using housing data gathered within the county from 2014 and 2015.

-For this analysis, we have used regression models such as, Ordinary Least Squared, Train-Test Split, and K-Fold Cross Validation models to create an efficient predictive model.
+To acheive our goal, we used multiple linear regression models to analyse housing sales in King County, WA using housing data gathered within the county from 2014 and 2015.
+For this analysis, we used Ordinary Least Squared, Train-Test Split, and K-Fold Cross Validation regression models to create an efficient predictive model.

-Our analysis shows that based on the R^2 scores, our regression model's accuracy is ...
+Our analysis shows that based on the R^2 scores, our regression model's accuracy is 80.1% with 95% conf interval +-3.9%

 # Business Understanding